 What is Maternity Allowance?

-- Your average pay is less than £112 a week (in the tax year 2016-17)
+- you’re working and your average pay is less than £112 a week

-However, you won’t get it if:
+You won’t get Maternity Allowance if:

-- You’re unemployed
+- you’re unemployed

-- Earn less than £30 a week
+- earn less than £30 a week.

 How much is Maternity Allowance?